The Question

 The ship hummed.
 The console lights steady, the trajectory plotted, the fuel numbers ticking.
 The dark outside.

 After a while Caro unstrapped and pushed off toward the aft compartment.
-The forward seal, the one he’d flagged for repacking.
-His footsteps in the corridor, then the hatch, then the small specific sounds of a man working on the ship that kept them alive: a wrench, a seal tool, the sounds of maintenance.
+A wrench.
+A panel latch.
+The sounds of a man working on the ship that kept them alive, because that was the answer, or the closest thing to one.